ljustick/prochlorococcus_phylogeography/README.md

 # prochlorococcus_phylogeography
 Global scale phylogeography of functional traits and microdiversity in Prochlorococcus

-# code for CH.2 publication
+# Code for CH.2 publication

-### Identify rpoC1 reads from metagenomes
+Identify rpoC1 reads from metagenomes using anvi'o
+- 01_

-### Calculate consensus sequence
+Calculate consensus sequence for each sample of the *rpoC1* gene
-We start here
 - 02_rpoC1_consensus.sh
-This script was used to calculate the consensus sequences for each sample.

-### Create metagenome assembled geonomes (MAGs)
+Create metagenome assembled geonomes (MAGs)
+- 03.1_mags_assembly.sh
+- 03.2_mags_binning.sh